hsheth2/opinionate/README.md

 # Opinionate
 Opinionate gathers different people's opinions on a variety of trending topics.
+It was created at the MIT Blueprint Hackathon by Harshal Sheth, Michael Colavita, Alok Puranik, and Nihar Sheth, where it won the 2nd place prize.

 ## Requirements
 * Ruby 2.2.2